 Snoring, a common symptom of sleep disordered breathing, can also cause dry mouth.
 This is most often noticed first thing in the morning or during the night.
 Sleep disordered breathing can be found in all ages of patients.
 It may present differently depending on severity, patient age, and even gender.

 Upper airway resistance syndrome (UARS) is another common sleep disorder that is characterized by a narrowing of the airway, causing a disruption in sleep.
 Symptoms often associated with this condition are: snoring, excessive fatigue, and insomnia.
 Left untreated, this condition can advance and evolve into obstructive sleep apnea.
-A Mandibular Advancement Appliance (MAA) is an effective control therapy for patients that suffer from UARS.
+A Mandibular Advancement Appliance (MAA) provided by our Albuquerque practice is an effective control therapy for patients that suffer from UARS.

 Obstructive sleep apnea, a medical disease often diagnosed by a sleep physician, after a diagnostic sleep test, is a dangerous sleep disorder.
 Control of obstructive sleep apnea is also prescribed by the diagnosing sleep physician.
 There are three levels of disease: mild, moderate, and severe.
 In severe conditions, Continuous Positive Airway Pressure (CPAP) is the first line of therapy.
 Moderate and mild conditions may receive a prescription for CPAP or Mandibular Advancement Appliance (MAA).
 Patients with severe conditions that are noncompliant with CPAP should consider a mandibular advancement appliance as an alternative control.